 Researchers should ensure that their research activities are made known to society at large in such a way that they can be understood by non-specialists, thereby improving the public's understanding of science.
 Direct engagement with the public will help researchers to better understand public interest in priorities for science and technology and also the public's concerns.

-Relevant legislation (permitting or impeding the implementation of this principle)
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)